EVE Energy — 2025 at a Glance

 International partnerships

 Between October and December 2025, EVE formed strategic partnerships with Australia’s EVO Power and US-based energy company for scaled global delivery of Mr.Big-based storage systems.
-These deals mark EVE’s push to establish the 628Ah large cell as a global standard.

 Sodium-ion battery storage